mwvgroup/Pitt-Google-Broker/troy/performance-figures/lsst-rates/README.md

 ## Component processing times

 __Takeaways:__
 - Our *consumer* can handle the average alert rate expected from LSST (\~17,000 alerts/min).
-It takes us \~8 minutes to get the alert backlog into the *alerts* stream.
-It's hard to tell how long it takes ZADS to dump these alerts.
+It takes us \~8 minutes to get the ZTF alert backlog into the *alerts* stream.
+It's hard to tell how long it takes ZADS to dump these alerts, so I don't really know what our consumer's latency was relative to our actual incoming alert rate.
-- The *BigQuery* storage Cloud Function gets backed up; processing times (non-cumulative) spike up to \~15 minutes.
+- The *BigQuery* storage Cloud Function gets backed up; processing times for this component (non-cumulative) spike up to \~15 minutes.
-- All other Cloud Functions seem to handle the high alert rate pretty well.
+- All other Cloud Functions seem to handle the high alert rate pretty well, with *SuperNNova* a possible exception.

 __Figures:__

 <img src="alerts-Trigger-ztf-20210923.png" alt="alerts-Trigger-ztf-20210923" width="800"/>

+This delay comes from ZADS.
+The title "processing time" is a misnomer for the *alerts* stream.

 <img src="avros-Trigger-ztf-20210923.png" alt="avros-Trigger-ztf-20210923" width="800"/>